Working with FHIR Resource Models

 print("No contact information")

-Modifying Resource Data
+Updating Resource Data Recipe

-from fhircraft.fhir.resources.datatypes.R5.complex_types import ContactPoint
+from fhircraft.fhir.resources.datatypes.R5.complex import ContactPoint

 patient.telecom = [